-The Kissimmee area, where Disney parks are located, are a favorite of all travelers worldwide when traveling with family and enjoying vacations.
-Just 25 minutes north, between Downtown, Mills50 and Winter Park there is a varied, diverse and creative gastronomic movement in which you will not believe it until you live it.
+The Kissimmee area, where Disney parks are located, is a favorite of all travelers worldwide when traveling with family and enjoying vacations.
+Just 25 minutes north, between Downtown, Mills50, and Winter Park there is a varied, diverse, and creative gastronomic movement in which you will not believe it until you live it.
 What has been the evolution of this area in terms of gastronomy?
-Many factors have positively affected the culinary development of the area: the emigration of chefs to a warmer state, lower income and taxes, ample opportunities, a proximity to a wide variety of agricultural products native to the area and real estate.
+Many factors have positively affected the culinary development of the city: the emigration of chefs to a warmer state, lower-income, and taxes, ample opportunities, proximity to a wide variety of agricultural products native to the area, and real estate.

 - KADENCE: it is already synonymous with sushi.
 This is an omakase of Asian dishes where fresh fish and traditional sushi techniques prevail.
-It is an experience alone but it is important to make reservations.
+It is an experience alone, but it is essential to make reservations.

 - THE GLASS KNIFE: There is no better brunch in all of Central Florida.
 From pastry to breakfast dishes, they are a work of art.
 Any choice is going to be the right one.
 The weekend menu is broader than that of the week.

 This is a small sample of what the Orlando, Florida area has become.
-With the increase in population, the arrival of professional millennials and the rediscovery of more local products, this area will continue to flourish.
-This is one of the most frequented destinations for all travelers, but we no longer have to go to visit the amusement parks, now our vacations can be focused exclusively on gastronomic experiences.
+With the increase in population, the arrival of professional millennials, and the rediscovery of more local products, this area will continue to flourish.
+This is one of the most frequented destinations for all travelers.
+Still, we no longer have to go to visit the amusement parks, now our vacations can be focused exclusively on gastronomic experiences.